userdrift/winutil-cli/README.md

 # Windows Utility CLI

-`winutil-cli` is  [winutil](https://github.com/ChrisTitusTech/winutil/) fork on a command line, and it adds a `-Build` switch that allows the user to build a script that will run all selected tweaks.
+`winutil-cli` is  [winutil](https://github.com/ChrisTitusTech/winutil/) fork on a command line, and it adds a `-Build` switch that allows the user to build a script that will run all selected tweaks, and it also removes some features.

 ![screen-install](./docs/assets/Title-Screen.png)